IdrisKulubi/m-buzzvar/README.md

 # Buzzvar - Club Discovery & Party Planning App

-A TikTok-style mobile app for discovering nightlife venues and organizing party groups, built with Expo, React Native, and Supabase.
+A  mobile app for discovering nightlife venues and organizing party groups, built with Expo, React Native, and Supabase.

 ## 🚀 Features